BNB powers the BNB Chain ecosystem and is the native coin of the BNB Beacon Chain and BNB Smart Chain. BNB has several use cases:

 token, running on the Ethereum

 network, with a total supply of 200 million coins.
-100 million BNBs were offered in the ICO, but the current total supply is lower due to periodic burning events, in which Binance destroys BNB held in its treasury.
+100 million BNB was offered in the ICO, but the current total supply is lower due to periodic burning events and a real-time burning mechanism.
 If you want to know more about coin burns, and why BNBs are being permanently destroyed, check out What Is a Coin Burn?

 Although initially based on the Ethereum network, the ERC-20 BNB tokens were later swapped with BEP-2

-BNB on a 1:1 ratio.
+BNB at a 1:1 ratio.
 The BEP-2 BNB is the native coin of the Binance Chain, and the mainnet

 launch was announced